Andrea-RM/wine-quality-prediction/README.md

 ![correlation matrix](wine_data_cm.png)

-- volatile acidity
+The following features can be excluded as they have small correlation with wine type:
-- total sulfur dioxide
+- citric acid
-- fixed acidity
+- pH
-- chlorides
+- alcohol
-- free sulfur dioxide
+- quality